Wilbur Wright College

-Wilbur Wright College, formerly known as Wright Junior College, is a public community college in Chicago.
-Part of the City Colleges of Chicago system, it offers two-year associate's degrees, as well as occupational training in IT, manufacturing, medical, and business fields.
+Wilbur Wright College (formerly known as Wright Junior College) is a public municipal community college in Chicago, Illinois, under the City Colleges of Chicago system.

+It offers two-year associate's degrees, as well as occupational training in IT, manufacturing, medical, cyber tech, and business fields.
 Its main campus is located on Chicago's Northwest Side in the Dunning neighborhood.

 History

 Wilbur Wright College was established in 1934 by the Chicago Board of Education as one of the system of three city junior colleges designed to serve the post-secondary educational needs of Chicago residents.
 For a three-year period during World War II, the U.S. Navy leased the facilities and trained thousands of men as part of the Electronics Training Program.
 The college remained in its initial location at 3400 N. Austin Ave. until moving to a new campus in 1993.

 In 1966, Wright and the other city colleges were reorganized into a new community college district, named the City Colleges of Chicago, with its own Board of Trustees and taxing authority.
 This system includes colleges which, in turn, are a part of the State system comprising 40 public community college districts and 49 individual colleges.
+In 1996, Wilbur Wright College was named an HSI, serving a 25% or larger Latine population, by HACU.

 Under the City Colleges of Chicago's new college to Careers initiative, Wright is City Colleges of Chicago's hub for Information Technology.

 Campus

 Wright College was originally located in a large building at 3400 N. Austin Avenue, in Chicago.
 The original Wright campus is now home to the Chicago Academy Elementary School, the Chicago Academy High School, and the Academy for Urban School Leadership's central office.
-Due to needs for additional space and more specialised facilities, in 1993 it moved to a 23-acre parcel at 4300 N. Narragansett Avenue, at a cost of $90 million.
+Due to needs for additional space and more specialized facilities, in 1993 it moved to a 23-acre parcel at 4300 N. Narragansett Avenue, at a cost of $90 million.
 The campus was designed by renowned Chicago-area architect Bertrand Goldberg In 2013, the school began a $3.5 million project to renovate and install new HVAC systems in the Learning Resource Center, a pyramid and one of the campus' landmarks.

 Wright College is a leader in sustainability and was recognized as a Bronze Level Compact School in the Illinois Campus Sustainability Compact Program.
 The National Arbor Day Foundation has named Wright College as a Tree Campus USA for three consecutive years.